tmtsoftware/esw-gateway-ui-example/docs/src/main/flows/subscribe-event.md

 Finally, update Main.tsx to include `SubscribeEvent` component.

-Add the following `<SubscribeEvent />` adjacent to `<SubmitCommand />` component inside `<div>`.
+Add the following `<SubscribeEvent />` immediately after the `<SubmitCommand />` component inside `<div>`.
+Update imports as needed.

 Typescript
 : @@snip [Main.tsx](../../../../src/components/Main.tsx) { #subscribe-event }

-UI should render the following view at this moment.
+The UI should now render the following view.

 ![subscribe-event.png](../images/subscribe-event.png)

-Fill in the values for all input fields and subscribe.
+Fill in the values for the input fields and hit subscribe.

 ```text
 Source Prefix : ESW.assembly123
 Event KeyName : counterEvent
 ```

-That's all we needed to do for adding an Subscribe Event feature!!!
+You may see an Invalid Event warning the first time you run this.
+This is expected because the Event has not yet been published with valid data.
+This can be ignored.

-Now, let's simulate an backend publishing some events and see them reflecting on UI in real-time.
+Now, let's simulate a component publishing some events and see them reflected in the UI in real-time.

 ## Publish events using esw-shell

-Before moving ahead, if you have not started backend services.
-Then let's start backend services by following @ref:[this](./base-flow.md){#Starting-backend-services} steps.

-Now, lets start esw-shell utility.
-It starts an ammonite repl with basic api's for us to publish events.
+If necessary, start the esw-shell utility.

 ```bash
 cs install esw-shell
 esw-shell start
 @                 // you are inside ammonite repl now
 ```
 Visit [here](https://tmtsoftware.github.io/esw/$esw-version$/eswshell/esw-shell.html) to learn more about the esw-shell utility.

-We are using eventService's defaultPublisher API to publish events.
+We are using the Event Service `defaultPublisher` API provided in the shell to publish events.

 ```scala
 @ var counter = 0